Interdicting Restructuring Networks with Applications in Illicit Trafficking: Problem Statement and Theoretical Policy Analysis

 \end{singlespace} and\begin{singlespace}

-\end{singlespace} Let $Y$ be the set of all feasible interdiction decisions, and $Z(y)$ be the set of all feasible restructuring decisions with respect to interdiction decision $y \in Y$.
+\end{singlespace} Let $Y \subseteq \{0, 1\}^{|N|}$ be the set of all feasible interdiction decisions, and $Z(y) \subseteq \{0, 1\}^{|A^R|}$ be the set of all feasible restructuring decisions with respect to interdiction decision $y \in Y$, and assume these sets are finite.
 The following BIP models the attacker's problem: \begin{singlespace}

-\end{singlespace} The first set of constraints is flow balance constraints, ensuring the flow into a given node is equivalent to the flow out of that node.
-The next two sets of constraints are capacity constraints, which ensure that the amount of flow traveling along an arc are at most the capacity of that arc.
+\end{singlespace} The objective function is the total amount of flow out of the source node.
+The first two sets of constraints are flow balance constraints, ensuring the flow into a given node is equivalent to the flow out of that node.
+The next two sets of constraints are capacity constraints, ensuring that the amount of flow traveling along an arc or node is at most the capacity of that arc or node.
+We do not define these constraints for the source and sink nodes, as the remaining flow balance constraints will ensure that the flow out of the source will be the same as into the sink, and the source and sink are uncapacititated.
+The max flow problem can be equivalently modeled as adding an arc from the sink to the source and finding the maximum circulation through the network, in which case these additional flow balance constraints would be necessary.
 We note that if $z_{ij} = 0$ for all $(i,j) \in A^R$, then the problem reduces to the standard MFNIP.
-We note that definition of $Y$ and $Z(y)$ will be dependent on the application. $Y$ will, at very least, be defined by a budget constraint to restrict the number of arcs that can be interdicted, and $Z(y)$, likewise will at least be defined by a budget constraint to restrict the number of arcs that can be restructured.
-We reserve our discussion of how we define these sets for our specific case studies until Appendix \ref{modeling}.
+In Section \ref{modeling}, we discuss how to model city-level drug trafficking networks, both in defining the set of arcs and set of restructurable arcs for these networks, and in defining constraints on interdictions and restructurings.
+Before we do so, we discuss properties of the problem for general networks.